GNSS Jamming and Spoofing Solution for Maritime Vessels

 If one GNSS source becomes weak, disrupted, or unreliable due to jamming or spoofing, the system can be configured over the air to another available source.

-GNNS Jamming and Spoofing Solution
+GNSS Jamming and Spoofing Solution for Maritime Vessels

 The FMT-MAT-V1 Ship Security Alert System is equipped with enhanced support for multi-constellation GNSS systems (GPS, GLONASS, BeiDou) with intelligent and configurable signal selection.